How Long Do Monkeys Live?

 • Chimpanzees – 30-40 years wild, 50-60 years captive.

+These are averages; it can vary greatly.
 Some monkey species have a lifespan of up to 50 years, while others may only live for 5 or 6 years.

-How long do monkeys live?
+How long do different monkeys live?

 average lifespan of different types of monkeys